 Botswana offers universal healthcare to all its citizens.
 A nominal fee may be charged for some services in the public sector, but sexual reproductive health services and antiretroviral therapy services are free.

-Healthcare professionals working in public hospitals are generally well trained.
-Unfortunately, problems of being under-staffed and under-resourced contribute to a strain on public healthcare.
+Healthcare professionals working in public hospitals are generally well-trained.
+Unfortunately, understaffing and under-resourcing contribute to a strain on public healthcare.
 Large public health facilities are mainly found in Gaborone.
 Outside the capital, medical provisions are of a lower and variable standard, and resources are limited across the country.

 The country’s public healthcare system focuses on disease prevention.
-Botswana has had one of the highest HIV/AIDS counts in the world, so a number of non-governmental organisations and public health facilities provide related services, such as counselling and testing.
+Botswana has had one of the world's highest prevalences of HIV/AIDS infections, so several non-governmental organisations and public health facilities provide related services, such as counselling and testing.

 Private healthcare in Botswana

-The standard of medical treatment in Botswana's major towns is generally good.
-Many doctors in private hospitals are locals educated elsewhere, afterwards returning to their home country to practise medicine.
+The standard of medical treatment in Botswana's major towns is typically good.
+Many doctors in private hospitals are locals educated elsewhere, who then return to their home country to practise medicine.

 While mobile clinics are available in remote areas, health facilities are more limited further from urban areas.

 Private healthcare in Botswana is expensive.
 Outpatients are generally asked to pay cash before receiving treatment.
-Moreover, for emergency services, patients may only be treated if they have health insurance.
-So, to ensure access to the best quality of care and medical treatment, expats should invest in a good health plan.
+Moreover, patients may only be treated for emergency services if they have health insurance.
+So, to ensure access to the best quality of care and medical treatment, you should invest in a good health plan.

 Health insurance in Botswana

-If expats travel outside of Botswana regularly or will be returning home, it’s a good idea to purchase an international health plan, which will cover them wherever they go.
+If you travel outside of Botswana regularly or will be returning home, purchasing an international health plan that will cover them wherever you go is a good idea.

-Expats in Botswana should ensure their health plan covers medical evacuation.
-If their employer provides medical cover, they should also evaluate whether it is comprehensive enough to provide for their specific needs.
+You should ensure that your health plan covers medical evacuation when you move to Botswana.
+If your employer provides medical cover, you should also evaluate whether it is comprehensive enough to provide for your specific needs.
+Health insurance, particularly international insurance, can be pricey, so we recommend shopping around.

-Before moving to Botswana, expats are recommended to have the following vaccines:
+Before moving to Botswana, we recommend getting the following routine vaccines:

 Emergency medical services in Botswana

-MRI Botswana is the country's leading emergency service provider and offers both ground and air ambulances.
+If you need emergency medical care, you can dial 997 to call an ambulance.
+MRI Botswana is the country's leading emergency service provider, offering ground and air ambulances.

 Expat Health Insurance